novel-zlood/novel-zlood.github.io/source/_posts/ttarc/ttarc-40.md

 "What are you talking about!
 Do you want to kill me twice?
 I'm never getting on a plane again!"

-At Shin Elder's vehement refusal, Yong-pal teased him with a mischievous expression.
+At old man Shin's vehement refusal, Yong-pal teased him with a mischievous expression.

 "Oh, come on.
 Elder, when you retire, let's go on a trip to Europe together.
 I'll take good care of you."